 PDFs require special attention to ensure that they are accessible for all users.
 For a comprehensive step-by-step process of creating accessible PDFs, see California State University’s guide to creating accessible PDFs and the U.S. Department of Veteran Affairs tutorial on creating accessible PDFs.

 Note: It is recommended to avoid or minimize use of PDFs because of the difficulty with adhering to compliance regulations.
-For a list of alternatives to PDFs see below for Penn State’s accessibility guidelines.
+For a list of alternatives to PDFs see Penn State Accessibility.

 Scanned PDFs are a compilation of images, therefore they are unreadable to most standard screen readers.
 When scanning a document to PDF, use Optical Character Recognition.
 OCRs specify where the text is on the page.
 Once a document is either converted or scanned into a PDF, the AA guidelines recommend the following basic precautions:

 - Correct alternative text used for all tables and images.
 Complex images should have descriptive captions next to the image.

 - Correct tags for all aspects of the document.
 Since PDFs are formatted as images, content needs to be manually tagged in order to specify to the screen readers where the content is on the page.
 To create and edit tags use a PDF editor such as Adobe Acrobat* (see resource 1 for a tutorial on tagging and resource 4.b for detailed tag requirements)

 - Document filename should not contain spaces or special characters

 - Track changes and comments should be removed and turned off